- Published on

 - Upon sending a request to

-/api/v1, The tester received back a response containing all the endpoints.
+/api/v1, I received a response containing all the endpoints.

 ┌──(kali@kali)-[~/Desktop/htb/twomillion]